-To characterise storms in the wider NZ region, we used Kidson (2000)'s classification of synoptic weather regimes associated with clusters of extreme storm-tides and/or skew-surges that impacted at least three tide gauge sites during the event.
-Kidson

-(2000) defined three weather 'regimes', characterized by: (i) frequent low-pressure troughs crossing the country, (ii) highpressure systems to the north with strong zonal flow to the south of the NZ, and (iii) blocking patterns with high-pressure systems more prominent in the south (Figure S2).
+To characterize storms in the wider NZ region, we used the Kidson (2000) classification of synoptic weather regimes associated with clusters of extreme storm tides and/or skew surges that impacted at least three tide gauge sites during the event.
+Kidson (2000) defined three weather "regimes", characterized by (i) frequent low-pressure troughs crossing the country, (ii) high-pressure systems to the north with strong zonal flow to the south of the NZ, and (iii) blocking patterns with high-pressure systems more prominent in the south (Fig. S2).
 Rueda et al. (2019) used a method of weather typing to develop statistical predictors for storm surge and wave height in NZ based on statistical relationship with MSL pressure fields.
 The Kidson (2000) weather regimes are easily associated with the extreme storm-tide and skew-surge spatial clusters identified.